pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

     // ports to talk.
 See http://www.kb.cert.org/vuls/id/800113
     // If your ISP provided one or more IP addresses for stable
     // nameservers, you probably want to use them as forwarders.
-    // Uncomment the following block, and insert the addresses replacing
-    // the all-0's placeholder.

     forwarders {
     8.8.8.8; // Google
     8.8.4.4; // Google
     };

+    // As a fall-back behavior, BIND resolves queries recursively if the
+    // forwarder servers do not respond.
+Disabling this behavior forward only;

     // Need to configure dynamic keys to use dnssec.
     //dnssec-enable yes;
     //========================================================================